hlingit/post_selection_confidence_inference/README.md

 In the `simulation-unknownSigma.R`, we provide the R code to replicate the simulation results in sec 4 of the paper, for the case of unknown sigma2.

+In the `realdata.R`, we provide the R code to replicate the US consumption example in sec 5 of the paper.
+The US consumption dataset we used is the `us_change.csv` file.